hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol06.md

   Storm control prevents traffic on a LAN from being disrupted by a broadcast, multicast, or unicast storm on one of the physical interfaces.
 A LAN storm occurs when packets flood the LAN, creating excessive traffic and degrading network performance.
 Errors in the protocol-stack implementation, mistakes in network configurations, or users issuing a denial-of-service attack can cause a storm.

-  By using the “storm-control broadcast level [falling-threshold]” we can limit the broadcast traffic on the switch.
+  By using the “`storm-control broadcast level [falling-threshold]`” we can limit the broadcast traffic on the switch.

 - <span style="color: #008888; font-weight: bold;">Question 50</span>